-Slide and lecture discussions of art forms from the Renaissance to the beginning of the 19th century.
+Slide and lecture discussions of art forms from the Renaissance into the 20th century.
 May be taken as a humanities elective.

 ART 132 Modern Art Survey /3 cr. hrs./3 periods (3 lec.)

 Slide and lecture discussions of modern art forms as seen in the art developments of the latter 19th century and the 20th century.
 May be taken as a humanities elective.